openstack/skyline-console/docs/en/test/3-2-E2E-table-operation.md

    - Parameter `buttonIndex`, the subscript of the button above the table
    - Parameter `waitTime`, the waiting time after clicking, the default is 2 seconds
    - Generally, the subscript of the created button is 1
-   - Take the creat key pair `test/e2e/integration/pages/compute/keypair.spec.js` as an example
+   - Take the creat key pair as an example: `test/e2e/integration/pages/compute/keypair.spec.js`

     ```javascript
     it('successfully create', () => {